The Pleasure Principle (album): Tour

 Numan toured throughout the world in support of the album with a huge stage set including banks of neon lights and twin pyramids which moved across the stage via radio control.
 The live show was captured on record as Living Ornaments '79 (1981) and on video as The Touring Principle.
-The support act on the UK leg of the tour was Orchestral Manoeuvres in the Dark (OMD).
+The support act on the UK leg of the tour was Orchestral Manoeuvres in the Dark.
 An expanded version of Living Ornaments '79 was issued on CD in 2005, and the final show of The Touring Principle was captured on the CD Engineers (released exclusively through Numan's official website) in 2008.

-Numan performed a 16-date mini-tour dedicated to the album across the UK and Ireland during November and December 2009, similar to Numan's previous tours for Replicas (1979) and Telekon (1980), performing the album in its entirety.
+Numan performed a 16-date mini-tour dedicated to the album across the UK and Ireland during November and December 2009, similar to his previous tours for Replicas (1979) and Telekon (1980), performing the album in its entirety.
 Numan had been scheduled to play the 2010 Coachella Festival in Indio, California but was forced to cancel, due to the Icelandic volcano eruption that disrupted air travel.
-To make up for this, Numan embarked upon another 16-date mini-tour of the U.S. that August, in which he again performed The Pleasure Principle in its entirety.
+To make up for this, he embarked upon another 16-date mini-tour of the U.S. that August, again performing The Pleasure Principle in its entirety.